-Of course, most of the times we read about the health benefits of Thai Massage for the client, but then again, how healthy is doing Thai Massage for the therapist?
-In fact, I fell in love with the Thai Massage profession because I immediately experienced the benefits for me personally when I started learning giving it.
-Let me explain.
+Of course, most of the times we read about the health benefits of Thai Massage for the client, but then again, how healthy is doing Thai Massage for the massage therapist?

 When I started my first training course in Chiang Mai, Thailand, my weight was about 74 kilograms.
 For me that was way too much as I’m quite a short guy, 1.65 m.
-I had been doing an office job for about 17 years, with little movement and exercise, and I simply grew too much flesh.
+I had been doing an office job for about 17 years, with little movement and exercise, and I simply grew too much fat.

 In my first three months of taking Thai Massage training courses I lost the staggering amount of 19 kilograms with an end result of me weighing about 55 kilograms.
 That was a bit too much weight-loss, but still, I felt very very good, both physically and mentally, better than in a long time.
 I moved lighter, swifter, easier, in many ways.
 Until today, that is 11 years later, I only gained 7 kilos on top of that and currently I move between 60 kg and 65 kg — much, much better.

 Losing weight, or let me say it differently, not being overweight has many health benefits — for our heart, lungs, knees, back, our mind, our flexibility and resilience, well, it’s just good for about everything.

 Another benefit of doing Thai Massage was that I gained flexibility and felt much less stiff.
 Giving Thai Massage sessions on the floor on a mat and applying broad-surfaced stretches is a kind of doing Yoga and stretching yourself.
-The many varied working positions of the masseur add up to stretching and exercising a variety of body parts.
+The many varied working positions of the Thai masseur add up to stretching and exercising a variety of body parts.